ArchiverXP/PurrfectEngine/README.md

 DO NOTE that for iOS you need the required frameworks, you can compile them using a Mac.

 Releases will be in the releases tab.

+# CREDITS:

+90% Studios for the sprites, music, and background.